christianclover/rfcs/text/0000-named-blocks.md

 # Summary

-Introduce syntax for passing in multiple named template blocks into a component.
+Introduce syntax for passing in multiple named template blocks into a component, and unify the rendering syntaxes / semantics for blocks/primitives/component-factories passed into a component.

 # Motivation